 As active parents, we want the best gear for us and our daughter.
-We actually don’t own a car, and sometimes want to move freely without the trolley, then a baby carrier is definitely the best option!
+We actually don’t own a car, so it is very important that we can move freely at times without the trolley.
+If you like convenience as much as we do, then a baby carrier is definitely a great option!

 So, here comes a comprehensive baby carrier test that hopefully will help you choose the best baby carrier for you and your little one.